-She qualified as an acupuncturist through the Acupuncture Association for Chartered Physiotherapists in 2005, and in 2015 completed further training to increase her expertise in this area.
+She qualified as an acupuncturist through the Acupuncture Association for Chartered Physiotherapists in 2005, and in 2008 and 2015 completed further training to increase her expertise in this area.
 She gained a qualification in sports massage in 2013.

 Catherine started Teme Physio in 2013, and now works full time in the clinic.